juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/README.txt

 		of the Simple Randomized Algorithm from the related CCCG 2019 Paper.
 Based on a Constrained Box Version of the orignal program (NN), contained in the NN directory.

+	NN3 Directory:
+		Contains:

+		All files related to the 3D Version (NN3) of the implementation of the Simple Randomized Algorithm from the related CCCG 2019 Paper.
+Based on a 3D extension version of the original program (NN) contained in the NN directory.

 	-README.txt: